packit/dashboard/README.md

  ## Requirements
  #### For Ubuntu:
- [dashboard](https://github.com/packit-service/dashboard) is written in **python3** and is support only on 3.6 or later.
+ [dashboard](https://github.com/packit-service/dashboard) is written in **python3** and it support only on 3.6 or later.
 Always try to use the latest version.
  ``` bash
     $ sudo apt-get update && sudo apt-get upgrade
     $ sudo apt-get install python3.7